-How can I get more spin on the cue ball?
+How can I get the most possible spin on the cue ball?

 In general, to get maximum spin, prepare and chalk a good tip, and hit the cue ball as far from center as you can without miscuing (see the miscue resource page for examples and more info).
-A standard striped ball can useful for practice because the width of the stripe is usually half the ball’s diameter (NOTE – this is not the case with all ball brands), and the edges of the stripe border the typical miscue limit (at half the ball’s radius from center).
+A standard striped ball can be useful for practice because the width of a standard stripe is half the ball’s diameter (NOTE – this is not the case with all ball brands), and the edges of the stripe border the typical miscue limit (at half the ball’s radius from center).
 Here’s a useful illustration of maximum (100%) spin:

 For more information, see: